learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 Previously we've learned that JavaScript was _born_ in the browser along with the Document Object Model (DOM).
-We've acquired some JavaScript sight words, let's balance the equation by learning about the DOM.
+We've acquired some JavaScript sight words, let's balance things out by learning about the DOM.

 ## Objectives